jaspector

 Permits must be obtained to construct, enlarge, alter, repair, convert, or demolish a building, and for electrical, gas, plumbing, and mechanical system work.
 Virginia VCC Section 108.1 separately requires permits before most structural, demolition, plumbing, electrical, mechanical, fuel-gas, fire-protection, and change-of-occupancy work.

-Typical processing time is Residential plan approval: allow two weeks.
+Building permit processing times in unincorporated Rockbridge County, VA typically run Residential plan approval: allow two weeks.
 Commercial plan review: may take up to 30 days depending on application volume..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Rockbridge County, VA.
 The following work is generally exempt: Certain low-voltage wiring and monitoring or automation equipment under the conditions listed in VCC Section 108.2; One-story detached tool or storage sheds, playhouses, or similar uses up to 256 square feet; Tents or air-supported structures up to 900 square feet with occupant load of 50 or fewer; Fences, unless required for pedestrian safety or used as a swimming-pool barrier; Concrete or masonry walls up to 6 feet high above finished grade; Retaining walls supporting less than 3 feet of unbalanced fill, if not carrying surcharge or impounding liquids; Small pools not greater than 150 square feet and less than 24 inches deep; Flagpoles 30 feet or less in height; Ordinary repairs such as same-size replacement windows and doors, replacement plumbing fixtures without system alteration, replacement of switches and receptacles, some non-gas and non-oil mechanical appliance replacement, residential roofing and siding replacement (listed conditions), limited roof-deck replacement, cabinetry, trim, paint, and wallpaper.
 Note: The exempt-work list above is based on Virginia VCC Section 108.2 — no Rockbridge-specific public exempt-work list was found.
 The building official may require permits for otherwise exempt items in designated historic districts or special flood hazard areas.
 Confirm with the Rockbridge County Building Department before proceeding.
+When in doubt, confirm with the local building department before starting work.